What is atherosclerosis?

 Atherosclerosis is a condition that happens when fatty substances carried in your blood build up in patches on the inner lining of your arteries.
 This fatty material is known as atheroma or plaques.
+It can also be described as 'hardening of the arteries', so don't be surprised if your doctor uses this phrase.

 Atherosclerosis can begin during childhood, and can carry on into older age, making our arteries progressively narrower and stiffer.